Naitiksoni07/-bank-churn-prediction/README.md

 By combining machine learning with practical business insights, this project demonstrates how data-driven approaches can play a vital role in reducing customer churn in the banking industry.

-Do you want me to also make this recruiter-friendly (highlighting your skills clearly), or keep it as a neutral project description?